juhofriman/leetconfig/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/leetconfig.svg)](https://clojars.org/leetconfig)

 Leetconfig takes your clojure application configuration in different environments into a one singe place.
-Additionally it gives you the freedom to retrieve parts of configuration differently in different environtments.
+Additionally it gives you the freedom to retrieve parts of configuration differently in different environments.
-The main idea is to take _all_ application configuration into one single place, where you can see all configuration instantly.
+The main idea is to take _all_ the application configuration into a one single place, where you can see all the configuration instantly.
 Another main driver for this small project was to be able to use AWS EC2 Systems Manager only to certain configuration keys when deployed to AWS.
+That means, you can fetch configuration values with functions such as `(fetch-my-config-value :configuration-key)`.

 Usage should be simple.
-First argument to `leetconfig` is the "bootstrap" environment argument, and second is the configuration specification map in following form:
+First argument to `leetconfig` is the "bootstrap" environment argument which defines the current environment, and second one is the configuration specification map in the following form:

 ```clojure
 {:configuration-key-1 "direct-default-value"